 If a resource is shared to the contributor group then anyone with the contributor role (or higher), and the right link, can interact with that resource, even if they can't access Ardoq in general.

-On the permission spectrum this sits somewhere between public (anyone with internet access can view this resource) and member (all Ardoq users in our organization can view this resource) and affords contributions from anyone able to authenticate in the right organizational context, through AAD.
+On the permission spectrum, this sits somewhere between public (anyone with internet access can view this resource) and member (all Ardoq users in our organization can view this resource) and affords contributions from anyone able to authenticate in the right organizational context, through Azure AD.